 - Absence of 'red flag' symptoms, suggesting alternative diagnoses (for example, urinary incontinence or ataxia in apparent early dementia).

-They also recommend considering referring patients who show signs of mild cognitive impairment, and an increased awareness of the risk of dementia in patients with learning disabilities, or a history of Parkinson's disease, stroke, or other neurological conditions.
+They also recommend considering referring patients who show signs of MCI, and an increased awareness of the risk of dementia in patients with learning disabilities, or a history of Parkinson's disease, stroke, or other neurological conditions.

 - Healthy living, with good control of cardiovascular risk factors, especially blood pressure, is important.
 Angiotensin-converting enzyme (ACE) inhibitors and angiotensin-II receptor antagonists may improve cognitive function in the elderly.